 Again, this will depend on the circumstances surrounding your particular case.
 If you are covered under workers’ compensation, then it does not matter who was negligent in the accident, even if it was you.
 If you are suing in a personal injury claim, then your financial compensation may be reduced by your percentage of liability in the accident.
 For instance, if your suit is worth $100,000, and you are found to be 30% responsible for the accident that caused your injuries, then you are likely to receive $70,000 in financial compensation.

-If you have been injured in an accident on the construction site, caused by the negligence of another party, contact the Law Office of Joseph Onwuteaka, P.C. today.
+If you have been injured in an accident on the construction site, caused by the negligence of another party, contact me today.
 He has more than three decades of experience with the unique laws surrounding construction site injury cases.
-Joseph Onwuteaka will investigate your case thoroughly and fight for justice, while working to protect your rights as an injured worker.
+I will investigate your case thoroughly and fight for justice, while working to protect your rights as an injured worker.

-The Law Office of Joseph Onwuteaka, P.C. also handles other types of accidents, including industrial and other workplace accidents, car accidents, truck accidents, motorcycle accidents, slip and falls, burn injuries, brain injuries, birth injuries and beyond.
+I also handle other types of accidents, including industrial and other workplace accidents, car accidents, truck accidents, motorcycle accidents, slip and falls, burn injuries, brain injuries, birth injuries and beyond.

-Call (713) 903-8339 or contact online to schedule an initial consultation with an experienced, aggressive construction accident attorney who will get you the financial compensation that you deserve.
-The Law Office of Joseph Onwuteaka, P.C. represents clients in Houston, Texas, and the surrounding areas.
+Call (713) 903-8339 or contact online to schedule a free case consultation.
+As an experienced, aggressive construction accident attorney, I will get you the financial compensation that you deserve.
+I represent clients in Houston, Texas, and the surrounding areas.